infobiotech/php-json-cache/README.md

 Could not find package infobiotech/php-json-cache at any version for your minimum-stability (stable).
 Check the package spelling or your minimum-stability
 ```

-please add the following lines to your composer.json
+please add (or just check) the following lines to your composer.json

 ```
-{
   "prefer-stable": true,
   "minimum-stability": "dev"
-}
 ```

 ## Usage